 Facilities FAQs Volunteer

-Jordanelle State Park has three main access points to the park and each have different facilities and provide various experiences.
+Jordanelle State Park has three main access points to the park and each has different facilities and provide various experiences.
 Maps are available on our website under Publications.
 Scroll to the bottom for information during the winter season.
-Please check our Current Conditions page for information on availablity and closures.
+Please check our Current Conditions page for information on availability and closures.

 - Main Ramp – 8 lanes, lease docks, courtesy docks, fish cleaning station, flush restrooms, C-store, pro-shop, rentals, mooring buoys, dry storage, indoor dry storage, live video feed, on the water fuel (ethanol-free), and on the water-sewer pump out.